-How the skin retains moisture
+This is how the skin retains moisture

 You can't just pour water into the skin at will.
 It doesn't flow into invisible tanks somewhere below the surface from which it can feed forever.
 The skin needs it in the horny layer and that's where it stores it.
 Here is a mix of active ingredients known as Natural Moisturizing Factor (NMF) .
 It soaks up water like a bath sponge.

 But even such a sponge dries out again over time and shrivels up.
 To ensure that this does not happen to your skin, it also secures this store with the skin barrier.
 This is intended to prevent transepidermal water loss (TEWL) , i.e. the evaporation of water from the skin.

 The moisture content of the stratum corneum: the role of the NMF

-The composition of the natural moisturizing factor
+The composition of the Natural Moisturizing Factor

 The role of the NMF

 The NMF substances act like small water magnets and bind moisture in the horny layer.
 If they are not fully utilized, they draw in additional humidity to fill up their stores.
 In principle, the system regulates itself.
-This is important because a well-hydrated horny layer:
+This is important, because a well-hydrated horny layer:

-- Keeps the skin plump and elastic
+- Keeps skin plump and elastic.

 - Creates an optimal working environment for water-loving enzymes responsible for the skin's natural desquamation.